Data Deletion

 No Server-Side Data

-Lectern does not maintain any server-side database, user accounts, or analytics.
-There is no data on our end to delete.
-Everything is on your device.
+Lectern does not maintain any server-side database, user accounts, or analytics profile about you.
+Outside temporary media hosting needed for some platform uploads, your data stays on your device.

 Contact